 Late congenital syphilis typically manifests after 2 yr of life and causes gummatous ulcers that tend to involve the nose, septum, and hard palate and periosteal lesions that result in saber shins and bossing of the frontal and parietal bones.
 Neurosyphilis is usually asymptomatic, but juvenile paresis and tabes may develop.
 Optic atrophy, sometimes leading to blindness, may occur.
 Interstitial keratitis, the most common eye lesion, frequently recurs, often resulting in corneal scarring.
 Sensorineural deafness, which is often progressive, may appear at any age.
-Hutchinson's incisors, mulberry molars, perioral fissures (rhagades), and maldevelopment of the maxilla resulting in “bulldog” facies are characteristic, if infrequent, sequelae.
+Hutchinson incisors, mulberry molars, perioral fissures (rhagades), and maldevelopment of the maxilla resulting in “bulldog” facies are characteristic, if infrequent, sequelae.

 Early congenital syphilis:

 Diagnosis is confirmed by microscopic visualization of spirochetes in samples from the neonate or the placenta.
 Diagnosis based on neonatal serologic testing is complicated by the transplacental transfer of maternal IgG antibodies, which can cause a positive test in the absence of infection.
-However, a neonatal titer > 4 times the maternal titer would not generally result from passive transfer, and diagnosis is considered confirmed or highly probable.
+However, a neonatal nontreponemal antibody titer > 4 times the maternal titer would not generally result from passive transfer, and diagnosis is considered confirmed or highly probable.
 Maternal disease acquired late in pregnancy may be transmitted before development of antibodies.
 Thus, in neonates with lower titers but typical clinical manifestations, syphilis is also considered highly probable.
-In neonates with no signs of illness and low or (if maternal infection is diagnosed) negative serologic titers, syphilis is considered possible; subsequent approach depends on various maternal and neonatal factors (see Infections in Neonates: Follow up).
+In neonates with no signs of illness and low or negative serologic titers, syphilis is considered possible; subsequent approach depends on various maternal and neonatal factors (see Follow up).
 The utility of fluorescent assays for antitreponemal IgM, which is not transferred across the placenta, is controversial, but such assays have been used to detect neonatal infection.
 Any positive nontreponemal test should be confirmed with a specific treponemal test to exclude false-positive results, but confirmative testing should not delay treatment in a symptomatic infant or an infant at high risk of infection.

 Late congenital syphilis:

-If VDRL or RPR remain reactive past 6 to 12 mo or titers increase, the infant should be reevaluated (including lumbar puncture for CSF analysis, and CBC with platelet count, long-bone x-rays, and other tests as clinically indicated).
+If VDRL or RPR remain reactive past 6 to 12 mo of age or titers increase, the infant should be reevaluated (including lumbar puncture for CSF analysis, and CBC with platelet count, long-bone x-rays, and other tests as clinically indicated).